playhousehosting/Braylon_3rd_brithday_claude_code_version/ADMIN_SETUP.md

 - The dashboard is responsive and works on mobile devices
 - RSVP data includes user information from the main website
 - CSV downloads include all necessary party planning information
-- New guests added through admin will be included in all reports

 ### 🚀 Production Deployment:
 - Update admin emails before deploying